Lab Test

 Collect (preferred specimen): One Lavender-top EDTA tube.

-Also acceptable: One Gold-top SST tube, one plain Red-top tube, or Cerebrospinal Fluid (CSF) in a sterile collection container.
+Also acceptable: One plain Red-top tube, or Bone Marrow in EDTA Lav Tube.

 Physician Office/Draw Specimen Preparation